Open Now — 24/7 Plumbing

 Step 2: Prepare the Tank

 Before you drain the tank, ensure you have a proper setup.
-Attach a drain hose to the tank’s drain valve located near the bottom.
-Make sure the other end of the hose is placed in an area where the water can safely drain away without causing any damage or erosion.
+Attach a drain hose to the tank’s drain valve near the bottom.
+Make sure the other end of the hose is placed where the water can safely drain away without causing any damage or erosion.

 Step 3: Open the Drain Valve